This article provides an overview of how to share or send documents from DocHub. Techniques to share or send your document include the following:

 Email as Attachment

-DocHub's "Email as Attachment" features lets you send outbound emails with your document's current state as an attached PDF.
+DocHub's "Email as Attachment" features lets you send outbound emails with your document attached as a PDF.

-For more information about sending as an attachment, see: Send your document via email as a PDF attachment
+For more information about sending your PDF as an attachment from no-reply@dochub.com or from your own Gmail address, see: Send your document via email as a PDF attachment

 Send a fax